SioKCronin/libertas/HTI/README.md

 I chose mercator, as relative geographic scale was not not necessary for my narrative, and I found the verticality of the flattening of the globe made the countries and continents more immediately legible than other projections such as *Natural Earth* or *ven der Grinten*.

-**Interactive**
+**Interaction**

+To emphasize the individuality of the longitudinal devleopments of each labor type, I chose to offer the viewer a radio dial where they could select one labor type a time.
+After some user testing, I chose to disable the *Play* button during each animation to prevent the visualization from attempting to present two sequences at once.

 **FIRST iteration (index1.html)**

 ![Design #1] (https://cloud.githubusercontent.com/assets/19956669/22394041/e3383036-e4c9-11e6-9f80-ca1bf8946347.png)

-* Begin with a blank map, title, legend, labor types and go button.
+* Begin with a blank map, title, legend, labor types and a *Play* button.
+* Select a labor type from a radio dial
+* Labor type selction reveals a brief description
-* Select a labor type, press 'Go' and cycle through 10 years of global human trafficking destination data
+* Press *Play* to cycle through 11 years of global human trafficking destination data
-* Interactive radio button includes brief descriptions that display when type is selected

 **SECOND iteration (index2.html)**